tpwres/teczki-polskiego-wrestlingu/content/o/ptw.md

 According to Paterek, this means that all original commentary team members have now left.
 Later he also stated that Pawłowski failed to even read his farewell message, and claims that Paterek has "stabbed him in the back".

-PTW wrestler [Dziedzic](@/w/dziedzic.md) appeared on the [first episode][dziedzic-ngz] of "No Gimmick Zone", a new YouTube show by Błażej "Blaze" Pniewski.
+On May 31st, PTW wrestler [Dziedzic](@/w/dziedzic.md) appeared on the [first episode][dziedzic-ngz] of "No Gimmick Zone", a new YouTube show by Błażej "Blaze" Pniewski.
 Blaze, who was a vocal supporter of PTW up to this point, expressed his disappointment at the [Total Blast](@/e/ptw/2024-05-11-ptw-6.md) show, and slowly but surely turned against the project.
 Dziedzic openly appeared under his real name (Kacper Dziedzic), in a shoot-style interview.
 He discussed various backstage topics, from the creation of gimmicks, to issues in PTW and the wider Polish scene.